Skip to main content

 Before AI Literacy: Explanation Literacy

 How is generative AI different from other "disruptive technologies"?
-I can't think of any technology in higher education that has prompted me to ask: Can I make sense of this thing if I haven't grappled with what I mean by sense-making itself?
+For starters, I can't think of any technology in higher education that has prompted me to ask: Can I make sense of this thing if I haven't grappled with what I mean by sense-making itself?
 I never heard these concerns about Wikipedia or Google.
 Why?
-Because I never caught myself talking about those technologies via metaphors that carried a theory of mind or deployed explanations that carried implicit assignments of agency.
+Because I never caught myself or others talking casually about those technologies via metaphors that carried a theory of mind or deployed explanations that carried implicit assignments of agency.

 So I'm starting upstream.
 Before I can teach what AI is, I need a refresher on what it means to explain anything.